 Parson’s patio in Logan Square is already one of the hottest spots to pass a summer afternoon.
 Their new Lincoln Park location might just give the original a run for its money.
 The brand new patio is spacious and sandy, plus enough picnic tables and umbrellas to accommodate your whole group.
 Grab some delectable fried chicken or fish and their signature negroni slushy, and you’re ready to enjoy a beautiful summer afternoon.
 2435-39 N. Halsted St.

 RPM on the Water is set to make its much-anticipated debut later this summer.
-This dramatic, four-level restaurant along the Chicago Riverwalk will boast a 100-seat waterfront patio.
+This dramatic, four-level space along the Chicago Riverwalk will boast three separate concepts: Pizzeria Portofino, a sun-drenched, casual pizzeria with a spacious patio; RPM On The Water, a high-end seafood restaurant boasting waterfront views, and a private event space.
 It’s the latest endeavor by Bill and Giuliana Rancic, whose RPM restaurants in River North remain some of the top tables in town.
-Guests can expect high quality seafood, an extensive wine list, and stunning views.
 317 N. Clark St.

 4. Le Sud